Writing Successful Nomination and Support Letters

 There is no prescribed structure as to how to write a nomination or support letter but committees look most favourably on letters which are detailed and specific about the contributions the nominee has made.
 Letters which just state that the candidate is a good scientist and has written some interesting papers are rarely successful.

 An awards committee may, in ideal circumstances, have many nominations to examine.
-Each package will include a nomination and up to 3 letters so it is imperative to make the information as concise as possible.
-Many successful nomination and support letters are no longer than 2 pages (excluding headings).
+Each package will include a nomination and one support letter so it is imperative to make the information as concise as possible.

 The letter must explain why the candidate deserves this award, what contributions they have made and their impact.
 How have they changed the field and what new work or insights have been stimulated as a result?
 The awards committee may be confronted with many such impressive records, however, so it is essential to make the candidates achievements stand out by being quite specific as to why they are special.